markuswehr/markuswehr.github.io/README.md

 ## Personal website

-This repository holds my website, where I share analytica projects of mine and some personal info.<br>
+This repository holds my website, where I share analytical projects of mine and some personal info.<br>
 References on how I built this website are listed below.
 Feel free to fork and use as a template.

 ___